 Who We Are

-Antonietta has over 15 years experience working in the voluntary sector with a proven career in developing and delivery mental health, sexual health and relationship education and training.
-She has managed contracts, projects and staff teams and takes a refreshing optimistic person-centred approach to this.
+Antonietta has over 20 years of experience working in the voluntary sector with a proven career in developing and delivering mental health, sexual health and relationship education and training.
+She has managed many commissioned projects and contracts, which have helped the growth and sustainability of YiS.

-In addition to this, she has substantial knowledge in training, person-centred working practices and is a keen motivational leader.
-Antonietta is a trained Mental Health First Aider with a Train the Trainer the qualifications in Mental Health Sports and Physical Activity (MHSPA) and Child Exploitation Online Prevention (CEOP) and a qualification in Happiness Life Coaching
+In addition to this, she has substantial knowledge in wellbeing training and person-centred working practices and is a keen motivational leader.
+Antonietta is a trained Mental Health First Aider with a Train the Trainer qualification in Mental Health Sports and Physical Activity (MHSPA) and Child Exploitation Online Prevention (CEOP) and a qualification in Happiness Life Coaching.

 Wellbeing Tip: "No matter what is going on in life, no matter how the body feels, take a moment to breathe in deep and exhale with a big whoosh"

 Charlotte is fascinated by people, which led her to a degree in Psychology and Sociology.
 Whilst studying, she picked modules that focussed on children and young people and individuality.
 She has an awareness and understanding that every person is unique and should be treated as such.
 She is incredibly passionate about proactively supporting children and young people’s mental health, as well as breaking down the stigma surrounding mental health.
 She has volunteered for a few organisations, such as Shout and YiS Young People’s Mental Health.
 Both of these provided a variety of training opportunities, most notably in safeguarding, equality and diversity, introduction to a variety of mental health issues, supporting people in a crisis, and becoming a Wellbeing Champion.

 Wellbeing Tip: “Self-care is not selfish, it’s essential”

 Katie Neal (she/her), Education and Wellbeing Practitioner